 Hiking makes it extra special

-Something special about rhino tracking in Uganda is that the Ziwa Rhino Sanctuary has you doing it primarily on foot.
+Something special about where to see rhinos in Uganda is that the Ziwa Rhino Sanctuary has you doing it primarily on foot.
 You do start out in a vehicle, but after about a ten-minute drive into the park, the road disappears and you get out to hike.

 This is a unique experience because in most parks you’re not supposed to exit your vehicles.
 This is for both your safety, as well as the animal’s.
 I loved this because it allows you to get closer than you’d ever be able to in a vehicle.